gruntwork-io/docs/docs/2.0/docs/library/concepts/principles/quality-in-depth.md

 ## Quality checks we use

-These are the standard quality checks employed to maintain high-quality modules.
+These are the standard quality checks we employ to maintain high-quality modules.

 ### Automated testing